SantiagoEnriqueGA/custom_database/README.md

   - [example_storageCompressionLarge.py](examples/example_storageCompressionLarge.py): Demonstrates how to save and load a large database with compression, using multiprocessing.
   - [example_transactions.py](examples/example_transactions.py): Demonstrates how to use transactions for commit and rollback operations.
   - [example_UsersAuth.py](examples/example_UsersAuth.py): Demonstrates user authentication and authorization.
+  - [example_views.py](examples/example_views.py): Demonstrates how to create, retrieve, refresh, and delete views and materialized views.
 - **docs/**: Contains the generated documentation for the segadb library.
   - [segadb.database.html](docs/segadb.database.html): Documentation for the `Database` class.
   - [segadb.index.html](docs/segadb.index.html): Documentation for the `Index` class.